 Specialists from the NorthShore Palliative Care Service are available at the request of attending physicians to assist in coordinating and managing the care of hospitalized patients.
 They will also see patients in the palliative care outpatient clinic and wherever they live in our catchment area, including in the patient’s home, assisted living facility and in selected nursing homes.
 Services may include:

 - Ensuring that medical care is aligned with the patient’s wishes

 - Helping with strategies for easing pain and other symptoms

 - Promoting communication between patient, family, and medical team about the goals and coordination of care

 - Participating in difficult decisions about the use of medical procedures and technology

 - Helping choose the most appropriate setting for a patient to receive care

 The Palliative Care Service supports patients of all kinds at any stage of illness.
-While team members work closely with NorthShore’s Home and Hospice Services when appropriate, palliative care can benefit those who are hospitalized for serious illness, regardless of the prognosis.
-Physicians of the Palliative Care Service are board-certified in hospice and palliative medicine and are assisted by a full-time nurse practitioner with advanced training in the field.
-Palliative care is covered by insurance in the same way as other inpatient services.
+Palliative care can benefit those who have a serious illness, regardless of the prognosis.
+Physicians of the Palliative Care Service are board-certified in hospice and palliative medicine and are assisted nurse practitioner with advanced training in the field.
+Palliative care is covered by insurance in the same way as other provider services.
 If you feel palliative care may be appropriate for you or your loved one, ask your doctor about it.